Calcorithmevery number has an answer

 What does "percentage of" mean?

-“Percent” means “per hundred” — it is a way of expressing a fraction with a denominator of 100.
-When you calculate X% of a number, you are finding what fraction X/100 of that number is.
-This is one of the most fundamental calculations in everyday numeracy, used in tipping, tax, discounts, and data analysis.
+"Per cent" means "per hundred" β€” a fraction with a denominator of 100.
+When you calculate X% of a number, you find what fraction X/100 of that value is.
+This is one of the most fundamental calculations in everyday numeracy, applied in tipping, tax, discounts, statistics, and financial analysis.
+The formula requires just one multiplication after converting the percentage to a decimal.

-15% of 200 = (15 ÷ 100) × 200 = 0.15 × 200 = 30 8.5% of 1,400 = 0.085 × 1,400 = 119 110% of 50 = 1.10 × 50 = 55 (more than the whole)
+Result = (Percentage Γ· 100) Γ— Number Examples: 15% of 200 = 0.15 Γ— 200 = 30 8.5% of 1,400 = 0.085 Γ— 1,400 = 119 110% of 50 = 1.10 Γ— 50 = 55 (more than the whole) 0.5% of 10,000 = 0.005 Γ— 10,000 = 50

 The three percentage problem types